Brightline: Aventura

 The Aventura station is located on West Dixie Highway west of the Aventura Mall in Ojus, Florida.
-The station is 34000 sqft on a 3 acre site.
+The station is 34000 sqft on a 3-acre site.
 There are 240 parking spaces at the Aventura station, as well as a Miami-Dade Transit bus drop-off.
 Complimentary shuttle service is available to and from the mall.
-In the future, it will include another bridge that will connect the platform to Aventura Mall, and it will serve as the terminus of planned commuter rail service.
+In the future, it will include another bridge that will connect the platform to Aventura Mall, and it will serve as the terminus of planned Northeast Corridor Rapid Transit Project commuter rail service.

 Fort Lauderdale

 The Fort Lauderdale station is located at NW 2nd Avenue between Broward Boulevard and NW 4th Street.
 The four-acre station site has a 60000 sqft station and platform.
 The Brightline train service in Ft.
 Lauderdale connects to the Sun Trolley and Broward County Transit system.
 Brightline also owns about three acres of land to the east of the Florida East Coast Railway corridor, where there are plans to build a transit-oriented development.